auca/com.121/Practice/Practice_01.md

 them with the instructor (you can find his E-mail in Syllabus).
 You must not remove the videos until the end of the course.
 If it is not possible to download or watch the video, you will get zero for the work.
 Recording URLs (and nothing else) must be stored in `rec.txt` files for every problem.
+[Here](https://drive.google.com/file/d/1Q_jFnOCQbJGYS1Ky8rfQ-F389PVioOYV) you can find the video that shows how to record, upload, share, and get the URL to write to `rec.txt`.

 Here is the directory structure with the names of the files that you must use.